mapprotocol/docs/develop/map-relay-chain/getting-started/Integrate-an-Exchange.md

 ## Overview

-The objective of this document is to provide a brief overview of how to integrate with the EVM-Compatible MAPO Relay Chain(Atlas).
-For teams that already support ETH, supporting the Atlas is as straightforward as spinning up an Atlas node (which has the same API as go-ethereum) and populating Atlas ChainID (22776) when constructing transactions.
+The objective of this document is to provide a brief overview of how to integrate with the EVM-Compatible MAPO Relay Chain.
+For teams that already support ETH, supporting the MAPO Relay Chain is as straightforward as spinning up an MAPO Relay Chain node (atlas) (which has the same API as go-ethereum) and populating MAPO ChainID (22776) when constructing transactions.

-## Integration using EVM Endpoints
+## Integration using MAPO Relay Chain Endpoints

 ### Running an Atlas node